saifudinbadani/doyouknowSaifudin/README.md

 A basic CLI app to learn javascript.
-It used function call, loop, variables and list.
+It uses function call, loop, variables and list.